-In February 2016, the FASB issued ASU 2016-02, "Leases", which is intended to improve financial reporting about leasing transactions.
+In February 2016, the FASB issued ASU 2016-02, "Leases," which is intended to improve financial reporting about leasing transactions.
 This standard requires a lessee to record on the balance sheet the assets and liabilities for the rights and obligations created by lease terms of more than 12 months.
 This standard will be effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-We are currently evaluating the impact the adoption of ASU 2016-02 will have on the consolidated financial position, results of operations or cash flows.
+We are assessing ASU 2016-02's impact and will adopt it when effective.